UniMath/agda-unimath/src/metric-spaces/invertible-isometries-premetric-spaces.lagda.md

       ( is-isometry-equiv-Premetric-Space A B)
 ```

-### Equality of premetric types is equivalent to the existence of an isometric equivalence between them
+### Equality of premetric types is equivalent to the existence of an invertible isometry between them

 ```agda
 module _